pihomeserver/GMK87-Tool/README.md

 ```
 pacman -S python-hidapi
 ```
-Then download the `GMK87Tool.py` script
-**Not tested with python hid**
+Then clone the repo and run the `GMK87Tool.py` script with the configuration file as parameter **Not tested with python hid**

 # Execution

-For now you have to update manually values in the script following comments.
-Then you can run the script
 ```
-sudo python GMK87Tool.py
+sudo python GMK87Tool.py -c config.json
 ```

 ## Why sudo is needed
 The script has to write to the device block.
 By default (at least in Arch), devices are owned by root